jfh3/PYFIT-FF/README.md

 ## Citing PYFIT-FF

-If you use PYFIT-FF to generate an interatomic potential used in a publication please use the relevant citation
+If you use PYFIT-FF to generate an interatomic potential used in a publication please use the relevant citation (see PYFIT-FF/docs/cite.bib for relevant bibtex entries)

 # Installation